mbforbes/website-3/posts/writing/travel/2022-london.md

 We head up to the second floor, which is where it starts to get truly weird.
 A sixty-something man stands at the top of the stairway, wearing a suit with that unique combination of expensive material but bizarre style that signals designer fashion.
 He is blocking us from entering any of the rooms with clothes in them.
 He asks us what we want.
-We explain the piece Julie would like to try on, and he informs us they don't carry it in the store, and stairs at us.
+We explain the piece Julie would like to try on, and he informs us they don't carry it in the store, and stares at us.

 It is extremely clear we are expected to get out.
 I am offended in a way I don't think I've ever felt before and don't understand,[^belong] so out of some weird desire for defiance I ask, "well, can we have a look around then?"
 He says, "of course," and gestures in dismissively.
 I try to enjoy myself flicking through a rack of strange colors and fabrics without price tags that are apparently dresses, but Julie soon smartly tells me there's no point really and we exit.

 [^belong]: Two similar experiences have boosted my empathy for marginalized people.
 The first was this, being told without words that I wasn't of the right social class to be a in a store and everyone would prefer it if I leave.
 The second---which happened in other countries---was being followed around in stores or art museums, staff making sure they always had an eye on me.
 I have to admit, on paper this stuff seems just annoying, but onces it happens to you, you realize it feels truly gross.
 Imagine it happening all the time where you live.